-- The delegate asking the Point of Information may only speak if recognized by the Chair. - Delegates asking questions should remain standing when the speaker is replying to their Point of Information.
+- Point of Information to the speaker is a question directed to the delegate having the floor, and who has opened himself/herself to points of information. - The delegate asking the Point of Information may only speak if recognized by the Chair. - Delegates asking questions should remain standing when the speaker is replying to their Point of Information.
 Male delegates should have their jacket on. - Must be formulated in the form of a question.
 A short introductory statement may precede the question.
-Only ONE question comes by the same questioner. - There will be no dialogue between speaker and questioner on the floor. - There are NO follow-ups! - v.
-Point of Information to the Chair - It is a question directed to the chair and may NOT interrupt a speaker - It is a question referring to anything that does not fall under the category of Point of Parliamentary Enquiry, Point of Order or Point of Personal Privilege.
+Only ONE question comes by the same questioner. - There will be no dialogue between speaker and questioner on the floor.
+There are NO follow-ups!

+v.
+Point of Information to the Chair

+■ It is a question directed to the chair and may NOT interrupt a speaker

+- It is a question referring to anything that does not fall under the category of Point of Parliamentary Enquiry, Point of Order or Point of Personal Privilege. - Delegates should remain standing when the chair is answering their point of information.

-1 Please note that CGSMUN is a THIMUN affiliated Conference and therefore follows the THIMUN Rules of Procedure.
+Please note that CGSMUN follows the THIMUN Rules of Procedure and therefore this Manual is based upon them.

+Motions

-- a.
-Motion to Move to the Previous Question - This motion indicates the closure of debate. - It requires a second from the house and the Chair has to ask for possible objections. - When in time in favour of discussing an amendment, this motion means that the delegates wish to move to time against. - This motion is up to the discretion of the Chair, who can overrule it if he/she thinks that the topic at hand has not been fully covered. - b.
-Motion to Adjourn Debate - Calls for the temporary disposal of debate. - The delegate putting the motion forward will have to deliver a short speech as a justification and then the Chair will have to give to give the floor to some other delegates as well (either in favour or against the motion). - Then there will be voting, in which simple majority is needed, so that the resolution debated is put aside. - c.
-Motion to Reconsider a Resolution - Needs a majority of 2/3 of the house to pass.
-It is not debatable and refers to a resolution that has been previously debated and voted upon. - d.
-Motion to withdraw a resolution - This motion can be put forward only if all co-submitters of a resolution agree on the withdrawal. - e.
-Motion to extend debate time - It is up to the discretion of the Chairs whether this motion will be entertained or not. - Needs a second from the house. - This can be entertained either with a simple vote or with a decision by the chairs. - f.
-Motion to divide the house - This motion disables voting delegations from abstaining, thus only votes in favour and against are valid. - No Roll-Call takes place.
-Delegates vote collectively. - May only be entertained when voting on resolutions. - It is at the Chair's discretion to entertain it or not. - g.
-Motion to vote by Roll-Call - Unlike the previous point and popular misbelief, abstentions are allowed. - This motion should only be raised if votes in favour and against are very close, and the delegate feels that Admin Staff and/or Chairs have made a mistake in counting the votes or that a delegate has accidentally voted twice. - It is not debatable and at the Chair's discretion to entertain it or not.
+a.
+Motion to Move to the Previous Question

+- This motion indicates the closure of debate and a vote to be taken. - It requires a second from the house and the Chair has to ask for possible objections. - When in time in favour of discussing an amendment, this motion means that the delegates wish to move to time against. - This motion is up to the discretion of the Chair, who can overrule it if he/she thinks that the topic at hand has not been fully covered.

+b.
+Motion to Adjourn Debate

+- Calls for the temporary disposal of debate. - The delegate putting the motion forward will have to deliver a short speech as a justification and then the Chair will have to give to give the floor to some other delegates as well (either in favour or against the motion). - Then there will be voting, in which simple majority is needed, so that the resolution debated is put aside. - If the motion fails, debate will continue, if the forum passes the motion, debate on the resolution will come to an immediate end but can be restarted by any member of the forum, if a two thirds majority of the forum supports this.

+c.
+Motion to Reconsider a Resolution

+- Needs a majority of 2/3 of the house to pass. - It is not debatable and refers to a resolution that has been previously debated and voted upon.

+d.
+Motion to withdraw a resolution

+- This motion can be put forward only if all co-submitters of a resolution agree on the withdrawal. - Is only to be entertained and raised before voting on the resolution takes place. - The motion can be moved by any member of the forum. - A resolution can also be withdrawn by the Chair/ a secretariat member due to plagiarism or any other important reason.

+e.
+Motion to extend debate time

+- It is up to the discretion of the Chairs whether this motion will be entertained or not. - Needs a second from the house.

-h.
-Motion to retake the vote
+f.
+Motion to divide the house